maximozhang/triathlon/README.md

 ## Run

 Run is actually fun unless you are running on sand.
 Last time I had to run on sand and up a 45 percent slope and the inner quads cramped and that was like the worst 5k I ever ran.
-I ran a 24 minutes, during the triathlon so it wasn't terrible but a really old guy beat me and it was embarrasing. <br>
+I ran a 24 minutes, during the triathlon so it wasn't terrible but a really old asian guy beat me and it was embarrasing. <br>

 ![male-athlete-runner-royalty-free-image-1014737816-1543269324](https://github.com/maximozhang/triathlon/assets/145702814/a168bfcc-9adf-4086-ab4c-a9c18c4e2242)